View our courses available through Clearing and get an instant decision online.

 From day one, you’ll start to develop the essential care skills and will integrate theory with practice by completing a variety of clinical placements.
 Throughout the course, you will gain a plethora of skills and knowledge that you will be able to apply to future roles after graduation when you register as a fully qualified adult nurse.

 You will spend 50% of your time in clinical practices across a variety of hospital and community settings.
-You will be required to travel to placements in various locations and work shifts across the 24-hour period to gain the full range of learning experiences.
 Your work could range from providing care during a time of sudden or severe illness, to helping someone manage a life-long illness.

 The course operates on a modular basis.
 Each credit taken equates to a total study time of around 10 hours.
 Total study time includes scheduled teaching, independent study and assessment activity.